-There is a 43 page PDF file containing the threads of all the responses to our inquiries to three different owner's lists on SailNet over a 6-month period, our story (below) regarding our research and decision making process, specs of our boat, and finally, comments specific to our boat, a 1990 Cabo Rico 34.
+There is a 43 page PDF file containing the threads of all the responses to our inquiries to three different owner's lists on forums over a 6-month period, our story (below) regarding our research and decision making process, specs of our boat, and finally, comments specific to our boat, a 1990 Cabo Rico 34.

 Maybe this will help anyone facing the same task.
 If you wish, give us your feedback, suggestions, and feel free to ask questions to which you don't find answers.
 I would have liked to comment in more detail about all the boats on our short list and even all the boats we considered.
 But since we only truly know one boat, we can't justify comprehensive comments beyond our CR34.